google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 layout: article
 title: "Analyze Runtime Performance"
 seotitle: "Analyze Runtime Performance Using Chrome DevTools Frames Mode"
 description: "Users expect pages to be interactive and smooth.
-Each stage in the pixel pipeline represents an opportunity to introduce jank.
+Each stage in the pixel pipeline represents an opportunity to introduce 'jank'.
 Learn about the tools and strategies to identify and fix common problems that slow down runtime performance."
 introduction: "Users expect pages to be interactive and smooth.
-Each stage in the pixel pipeline represents an opportunity to introduce jank.
+Each stage in the pixel pipeline represents an opportunity to introduce 'jank'.
 Learn about the tools and strategies to identify and fix common problems that slow down runtime performance."
 article:
   written_on: 2015-04-14
   updated_on: 2015-06-15